dev-academy-programme/plug-free-money-challenge/README.md

 #### OBJECTIVE: CREATE A FREE MONEY TRANSFORM

+First, we're going to create a new FreeMoney class that extends Transform.
+This transform will allow us to give some free money to a specific user.

 ##### Step One: Generating a User.

 Before we can start handing out any free money, we'll need someone to give it to.
 Navigate into the client repository and run `python client.py create_user`.
 This should add a new User into the blockchain, and print out their pertinent information in your console.